dieum512/Vet-clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the database practice.
+I would like to thank Microvse for great support to the project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>